mtahiraslan/mtahiraslan/README.md

 ### About Myself 👋

-" Hi, my name is Mehmet Tahir.
+" Hi ! and welcome to my github.
+My name is Mehmet Tahir.
 I am 24 years old.
 I have just finished my degree in computer engineering in Kastamonu University.
 I am dealing with data science and software development and I continue to develop projects on these topics.
 I aim to improve myself in these areas and work in a nice company.